Battle of Cape Passaro: Spanish invasion of Sicily

-On 18 June a Spanish expedition sailed from Barcelona consisting of twelve ships of line, seventeen frigates, seven galleys, two fireships, and two bomb vessels, plus 276 transports and 123 tartanes commanded by Admiral Antonio de Gaztañeta and the General Quartermaster of the Spanish navy, José Patiño Rosales.
+On 18 June, a Spanish expeditionary force set sail from Barcelona.
+It consisted of twelve ships of line, seventeen frigates, seven galleys, two fireships and two bomb vessels, which escorted 276 troopships and 123 tartanes under Vice-Admiral Antonio de Gaztañeta and the General Quartermaster of the Spanish Navy, José Patiño.
 This fleet carried aboard 36,000 infantrymen and 8,000 horse, along with artillery, supplies, and ammunition again under the command of Marquis of Lede.
 Their objective was the island of Sicily.
 On 30 June, having embarked reinforcements at the Bay of Cagliari between 25 and 27 June, the Spanish fleet came in sight of the city of Palermo.
 The Austrian force, surprised by Spanish numbers, evacuated Palermo.
 A month later, most of the island had fallen to the Spaniards with little or nor resistance, with the exception of Messina and a few coastal fortresses.

 As Victor Amadeus II of Savoy had agreed to surrender Sicily to the Emperor, the Austrian Viceroy of Naples, Wirich Philipp von Daun, asked Byng to transport 2,000 German infantry under General Wetzel to the citadel of Messina.
 Byng agreed and sailed from Naples on 6 August, while the Spanish fleet was anchored off Paradiso.

 Byng also proposed a "cessation of arms" in Sicily for two months, but Lede declined.
 With this offer rejected, Byng was left with no choice but to help the Imperialists and Savoyards resist Spanish attack.
 The British fleet arrived at Messina but were discovered by a Spanish felucca on 8 August, heading to the point of the Faro.
-The Marquis of Mari warned Gaztañeta and Patiño of the inferiority of the Spanish fleet, and the Irish-born Squadron Chief George Cammock, a former officer in the British Royal Navy, proposed that the fleet anchor in the Paradiso roadstead where it could be assisted with shore batteries.
+The Marquis of Mari warned Gaztañeta and Patiño of the inferiority of the Spanish fleet, and the Irish-born Squadron Chief George Camocke, a former officer in the British Royal Navy, proposed that the fleet anchor in the Paradiso roadstead where it could be assisted with shore batteries.
 This defensive position would, according to Cammock, favour the Spanish ships, as the strong currents of the Faro would throw Byng over them, thus avoiding a feared long-range cannonade.
-Gaztañeta and Patiño, however, were confident of the peaceful intentions of Byng due to Alberoni's letters, and they decided to sail to Malta to join forces with Baltasar de Guevara.
+Gaztañeta and Patiño, however, were confident of the peaceful intentions of Byng due to Alberoni's letters, and they decided to sail to Malta to join forces with Rear-Admiral Baltasar Vélez de Guevara.